pedromiguel-dev/todo-backend-api/README.md

 ### initializing
 clone it or download it whaterver then.
 1. npm install
 2. Set your DATABASE_URL creating yout own .env file, as the exemple in the project.
-It may work anyesy though, becouse I set sqlite.
-If you wanna set any othrr database plese go ahead and change the prisma file, see the docs :)
+It may work anyway though, because I have used sqlite.
+If you wanna set any other database plese go ahead and change the prisma file, see the docs :)
 3. npx prisma migrate dev --name init
 4. npx prisma generate
 5. npm run dev